 Another big disadvantage to keeping your grains in the freezer is that once you take the grains out of the freezer you have to consume them fairly fast.
 The second they are out of the freezer the ice crystals start melting, this is an ideal condition for parasites and fungus to grow.
 It doesn’t even take that long for the frozen grains to get spoiled, depending on the ambient temperature and the humidity this could happen as fast as in a few days.

-In addition to storing grains long term, you should also consider storing canned foods, check out my article on Longest lasting canned foods
+In addition to storing grains long term, you should also consider storing canned foods, check out my article on Longest lasting canned foods ( Up to 30+ years ).

 Types of grain for long term storage

 There are basically two types of grains, soft grains, and hard grains.
 Generally speaking, hard grains have a lot longer shelf life than soft grains but you can extend the shelf life of both hard grains and soft grains for a lot longer by storing them adequately.
 If you are buying your grains in bulk in large sacks these can have a lot of contaminants in them, form other types of grains to bugs, unhatched eggs, parasites, and even fungus.
+How long does wheat last in storage?
+Wheat lasts in storage around 9-13 years, provided that you have stored them correctly.

 This is why it is extremely important to store them adequately no matter if you choose hard grains or soft grains.

-These are grains that do not have a strong outer shell which protects the actual seed.
+These are grains that do not have a strong outer shell that protects the actual seed.
 Soft grains are extremely sensitive to high humidity and water, while this is natural for most grains as the seeds will germinate if they can absorb enough water to kickstart the process.
 This is why soft grains also absorb water from the air if the humidity is high enough, this way they kickstart the germination process.

-Although this is all fine and dandy from an evolutionary stand of point when it comes to long term storage you want to stop the seeds from germinating at all cost.
+Although this is all fine and dandy from an evolutionary stand of a point when it comes to long term storage you want to stop the seeds from germinating at all cost.
 Once the seed germinates the seed is virtually gone due to the forming of the plant, this is one of the most sensitive periods of a plant which is the initial growing phase.
 Usually, most basements and garages used for storing grains long term do have enough humidity to kickstart this process although the plants usually do not survive beyond the first few days.

 In addition to being very sensitive to humidity, these can also be easily consumed by bugs as they do not have the outer hard shell as the hard grains do.
+One of the best grains for long term storage is oats, due to its long shelf life.

 List of soft grains